phenixblue/alertmanager-alert-test/README.md

 # alertmanager
-Items for use with prometheus AlertManager
+Items for use with Prometheus AlertManager